iza-institute-of-labor-economics/gettsim/docs/geps/gep-01.rst

 ``_zu_verst_eink_kein_kinderfreibetrag_tu``).
 This makes searching for identifiers easier and less error-prone.

-Even though not implemented at the time of this writing, we plan to allow users to pass in English column names and get English column names back.
-Similarly, there will be a pure ASCII option in German (this should always be fulfilled in the English version).
-If there is demand, we could also support standardised variables like in `EUROMOD
-<https://www.euromod.ac.uk/>`_ or the `CNEF <https://cnef.ehe.osu.edu/data/>`_ standard.

 The default time unit is a year.
 If a column refers to a different time unit, an underscore plus one of {``m``, ``w``, ``t``} will indicate the time unit.